 Falconry Shop, Aed Bin Ali falcon merchant

-Falconry is an ancient sport still very much practiced in Qatar, especially during winter hunting.
-There is even a hospital in the souq specifically dedicated to falcons, the Souq Waqif Falcon Hospital.
-Besides, I was lucky enough to hold one for a few moments (don’t pay attention to my not-very-reassured look; there was no danger), and it’s actually quite a heavy bird.
+Falconry is an ancient sport still very much practiced in Qatar, especially during the winter hunting season.
+There is even a hospital specially dedicated to falcons in the souq, the Souq Waqif Falcon Hospital.
+Plus, I was lucky enough to be able to carry one for a few moments (don’t pay attention to my not-very-reassured look, there was no danger), and it’s actually quite a heavy bird.

 _

-Fishing and trading very high-quality pearls are an integral part of Qatari history, and they are very proud of it because the pearl was their main source of sustenance for many generations.
-This industry completely collapsed when the Chinese discovered the technique of cultured pearls, and this turnaround left a scar and a sense of caution in the behavior of the Qataris regarding their source of income.
-Relying on only one area to survive is an experience they clearly don’t want to live through again…
+The fishing and trade of very high-quality pearls are an integral part of Qatari history, and they are very proud of it because the pearl was their main source of livelihood for many generations.
+This industry completely collapsed when the Chinese discovered the cultured pearl technique, and this turnaround left a scar and a sense of caution in the way Qataris view their income sources.
+Relying on only one area to survive is an experience they clearly don’t want to repeat…

-All this to say that you will find many shops selling pearls in the souq, which can be a nice gift idea to bring back.
+All this to say that you will find many shops selling pearls in the souq, which can make for a nice gift idea to bring back home.

 _